 The answer to that question is a resounding yes.
 This two-part series explores the benefits of remote electronic signatures from the perspective of corporate banking clients – both big and small.
-The potential savings, as it turns out, can run into the millions.
+As it turns out, the potential savings can run into the millions.

-Onboarding new clients is a time and cost intensive process for banks.
+Onboarding new clients is a time and cost-intensive process for banks.
 In addition to credit risk management, a number of regulatory checks have to be performed as well.
-This includes things like KYC checks for all directors/ signatories etc., beneficial ownership analysis, various contractual documents etc. The tally of the number of documents to be processed can run into the hundreds for a single large corporate client.
-Handling such volumes can lead to delays as mistakes or signature mismatches are spotted and need to be rectified.
+This includes KYC checks for all directors/ signatories, beneficial ownership analysis, various contractual documents, etc. The tally of the number of documents to be processed can run into hundreds for a single large corporate client.
+Handling such volumes can cause delays because mistakes or signature mismatches are discovered and must be corrected.

 The cost impact of this cannot be understated.
-In addition to the direct cost of on-boarding, there is also an opportunity cost, as for every single day the client is not on-boarded, there is significant revenue that is being left on the table for others to extract.
+In addition to the direct cost of onboarding, there is also an opportunity cost, as for every single day the client is not on-boarded, significant revenue is being left on the table for others to extract.

 Remote electronic signing can put a real dent in this problem.
 Qualified Electronic Signatures (QES) come with a qualified digital certificate that is generated by a qualified signature creation device.
-This certificate guarantees authenticity of the electronic signature and proves the identity of the signatory in a legally binding manner.
-Banks can use this to greatly reduce the on-boarding time and potentially save millions in lost revenues.
+This certificate guarantees the electronic signature's authenticity and proves the signatory's identity in a legally binding manner.
+Banks can use this to drastically cut onboarding time and potentially save millions in lost revenue.

-Signed documents are not only required during on-boarding, but also for daily banking operations.
-Any sizeable banking relationship will likely have scores of unique products and services being offered across dozens of countries.
-The mere maintenance of this relationship itself requires a lot of paperwork to move to and fro between the client and the bank on a daily basis.
-Even with host to host solutions, there are exceptions which need to be handled.
+Signed documents are not only required during onboarding but also for everyday banking operations.
+Any sizeable banking relationship will likely have scores of unique products and services being offered across dozens of nations.
+The mere maintenance of this relationship itself requires a lot of paperwork to move and from between the client and the bank regularly.
+There are exceptions that must be managed even with host-to-host solutions.